 If you have the means, never put all of your eggs in one basket.

-Supplier Tries To Sell You Name Brand Products
+Supplier Tries To Sell You Popular Branded Products

 Some Alibaba suppliers will claim to be the original manufacturers for popular brands that you may recognize like Disney or Nike.

 I can say this with 99.9999% confidence.
 All recognizable branded products that a supplier claims to have for sale will be 100% fake.

 Chinese suppliers that work with Disney, Nike or any popular brand would not dare violate the terms of their agreement